jullienl/jullienl.github.io/_posts/2025-11-07-Configuring-SAML-SSO-with-HPE-GreenLake-and-Passwordless-Authentication-for-HPECOMCmdlets.md

 >    - Device biometric sensors
 >    - Platform credential managers

-For successful PowerShell automation with HPECOMCmdlets, configure either **push notifications** or **TOTP** as your primary authentication method.
+For successful PowerShell automation with HPECOMCmdlets, ensure that either **push notifications** or **TOTP** (Time-based One-Time Password) is enabled as an available authentication method.

 > **Configuration Guidance**: Step 4 in each identity provider section of this guide covers the detailed verification and configuration of these supported passwordless authentication methods.